CLI Syntax for 'sklnctl'

 Loads the JSON payload from the specified file.

-sklnctl export --set-env
+sklnctl export --set-env <Name of Environment>

-Sets the environment label for metrics exported to Prometheus (refer to sk179870).
+Sets the environment label for metrics exported to Prometheus.
+Refer to sk179870.